kcnt-deprecated/documents/planning/README.md

 "A place to keep issues that are good ideas but are being saved for later." -- [Waffle's definition](https://help.waffle.io/getting-started/getting-started-guide-creating-and-using-waffle-boards)

-We use this column for prioritize and plan the work to be done (Include every [Must have](https://en.wikipedia.org/wiki/MoSCoW_method) method and [Should have](https://en.wikipedia.org/wiki/MoSCoW_method) method method).
+We use this column for prioritize and plan the work to be done (Include every [Must have](https://en.wikipedia.org/wiki/MoSCoW_method) method and [Should have](https://en.wikipedia.org/wiki/MoSCoW_method) method).

 ## In progress